 Travelling to Dubai post pandemic

 Of course travelling has changed post pandemic.
 There are many new rules in place but if you go prepared it is pretty straightforward.
+Just make sure you carry your vaccination certificates when you travel.

 Where To Stay In Dubai

 There is no dearth of places to stay in Dubai ranging from apartments to ultra-luxurious hotels.
 On this trip, we stayed at the luxurious Habtoor Palace LXR Hotel, around a 10 minute drive from Dubai Mall (and right by the Dubai canal).
 This hotel, true to it’s name, is truly like a palace with ornate chandeliers and beautiful bathrooms, made entirely out of marble.
 Rooms are well appointed & the food excellent.
 The only drawback was that most rooms do not have a balcony, which one would expect from such a luxurious hotel.
 However the staff went over and above to make guests feel comfortable, so we would recommend it.
+For a more affordable yet luxurious alternative, you can also look at Park Regis.

 20 Things To Do In Dubai